TigraTT-Driver/shinretro/README.md

 - revise UI/UX of `Home` / video playback of selected game
 - revise GridView/ListView for showing games / dynamic grid collums based on artwork size
 - revise the manner of showing favorited games in the GridView/ListView and on the "details" box
-- revise and add new backgrounds/logos for collections and manufacturers (better use .png)
+- revise and add new backgrounds/logos for collections and manufacturers (svg logos, better use .png for backgrounds)
-- add different `Games` layouts
-- add a `Settings` page to tweak some options (show controls, different color schemes, onscreen control icons changer, colorfull/monochrome icons, disable sfx sounds, `Games` UI layouts, language)
+- Implement all settings from the Settings Page

 ## Metadata in use
 - boxFront